blessin-dot/extract-visualise-stock-data/README.md

 # extract-visualise-stock-data
-This contains information about the Extract Stock Data project
+This file contains information about the Extract Stock Data project

+The file names 'Final Assignment.ipynb' contains the assignment's code.